 Agility is the ability to adapt, renew, and strengthen.
 It is the ability to dynamically change and adjust for current conditions while setting the foundation of stability for the future.
 The inability to be agile leads to extinction.

-During these unprecedented times, no-one has a crystal ball on what lies ahead.
+During these unprecedented times, no one has a crystal ball of what lies ahead.

 How do you lead yourself, your teams, and your organization through these chaotic times?

 Let’s start with decision-making.
 Decisions we make today to adapt and adjust to these exceptional times are the building blocks of the future.
 Understanding the difference between being agile and adapting is fundamental to sound decision-making.

 Your decisions today, are the foundation of tomorrow.
 What decisions are you making, and where do they lead you? -Susan Robertson

 There are two primary differences between adaptability and agility.
 Adaptability is adjusting to current conditions, it is reacting, like playing defense.
 Agility, is a dynamic strategy, more like playing offense.

 Adaptability means adjusting and changing based on the current circumstances.
 When we go on a road trip we continually monitor the changing conditions.
 This way we can quickly adapt and adjust to avoid accidents, reroute ourselves if necessary, and arrive at our destination.
 We need to react, make quick decisions, be flexible to solve the problems in front of you, to keep you headed in the right direction.
 Adaptability is essential for keeping ourselves and businesses successful.
 We know that if we don’t adapt, if we don’t listen, if we don’t find better ways to do things, we will lose effectiveness and efficiency.
 We become extinct.

 Whereas organizational agility is the ability to adapt, transform, renew, and strengthen quickly while setting the direction and foundation for the future.
 Renewal and reinvention is what distinguish adaptability from agility.
 This is an offensive strategy.